-- Position: Assistant Professor, School of Health Sciences
+- Position: Associate Professor, School of Health Sciences

 - Department: Exercise and Health Sciences Division

 - Phone: 989-774-2926

 - Area(s) of Expertise: Obesity, Insulin Resistance, Exercise Physiology

 - HSC 220: Basic Principles of Health Fitness